jjmedinaariza/modelling_book/docs/01-intro.md

 Once you have loaded the *skimr* package you can use it.
 Its main function is *skim*.
 Like *summary* for data frames, skim presents results for all the columns and the statistics will depend on the class of the variable.
-However, the results are displayed and stored in a nicer way -though we won't get into the details of this right now.
+However, the results are displayed and stored in a nicer way - though we won't get into the details of this right now.